|2 servings||calories per servings 610||protein serving 16 g||carbs per serving 79 g||total fat per serving 27 g|

 • Shuck corn.
 Cut kernels from corn; scrape milky liquid from cob.

-• Place a deep skillet over medium heat.
+• Place a deep skillet or sauce pot over medium heat.
 Add 1 tablespoon cooking oil.
 When oil is hot, add onion whites.
 Cook, stirring, until whites begin to become translucent, 2-3 minutes.

 • Add garlic.
 Cook, stirring, until fragrant, about 30 seconds.

 • Add okra, corn, butter beans, 3/4 cup water and 1/4 teaspoon Campfire salt.
 Cook, stirring, until mixture simmers.